by-jp/www.byjp.me/content/notes/twitter/2568330220/index.md

 - imported
 - from-twitter
 ---
-"Is that it then?\!" ...
+"Is that it then?!" ...
 Maybe not